panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #50.md

 **OneData advancement**

 Test form accessing data form Cesnet, caching data  and mounting the space on the notebook.
-Andrea will organise.
+Andrea will organise a dedicated meeting.
 Install the OneClient on Visa https://github.com/onedata/oneclient Client can have a cache configured.